-In addition, you may wish to ask whether the company offers any career advancement opportunities, such as mentoring, educational, or other training programs.
+In addition, you may wish to ask whether the company offers any career development opportunities such as mentoring, education, or other training.
 The more career opportunities you take advantage of, the more secure you can be with the company.
 Acquiring new skills might help you advance.
 Advancement refers to an expansion of your initial role or a promotion to a new role.
 Both career development and career advancement are significant and should be discussed with your potential employer.

 What should happen if I am separated from the company for any reason?

-Unfortunately, there are situations that may lead to job termination or layoff.
+Unfortunately, there are situations that may lead to either job termination or layoff.
 It would be wise to negotiate what would happen in the event you are terminated or leave the company.
 Ask the company about its severance policy and consider negotiating a severance package that works for both you and the employer.
-Additionally, ask about the conditions of a severance package, such as when they are paid and whether they apply to resignations.
-You may also wish to inquire about the duration and percentage amount of a typical severance package and whether paid in a fixed sum or overtime?
+Additionally, ask about the conditions of a severance package, such as when it will be paid and whether it will apply to a resignation.
+You may also wish to inquire about the amount of the severance package and whether it would be paid in a lump sum or over time.

 You may wish to inquire about the following matters and, if appropriate, negotiate over them:

-- Location: whether you'll have a commute getting to work each day or any related travel costs.
+- Location: whether you'll have a commute getting to work each day and any related travel costs.

-- Work Hours: what the typical work hours are on any given day.
+- Work Hours: what your expected work hours will be.

 - Relocation Expenses: whether relocation costs are offered (if applicable).

-- Fringe Benefits: whether you'll receive any extra benefits, such as free parking, gym membership discounts, backup childcare resources, company-matching plans, and more.
+- Fringe Benefits: whether you'll receive any extra benefits, such as free parking, gym membership discounts, backup childcare resources, or company-matching plans.

-- Job Advancement: whether pay increases are given and, if so, when and how.
+- Job Advancement: whether pay increases are given and, if so, when and in what amount.

 - Company Goals/Vision: whether your personal goals align with those of the company.